pipecat-ai/pipecat-ai.github.io/docs/understanding-bots/custom-services.md

 When this service receives a `TextFrame`, it yields an `ImageFrame` that contains a character with its mouth open, then it yields the received `TextFrame`, then it yields an `ImageFrame` with the character's mouth closed.
 Because of the way subsequent services (like TTS) keep frames in order, the end result will be the transport displaying the "talking" image, then playing back the TTS audio, then displaying the "quiet" image.
 As before, anything that isn't a `TextFrame` gets passed along unmodified.

 Eventually, you'll find your bot doing something you don't expect.
-Let's learn about how to debug Daily AI apps in the next section.
+Let's learn about how to debug Pipecat apps in the next section.